This baked eggplant rollatini is easy to make and deliciously comforting. You won’t be able to resist the ricotta and basil-stuffed eggplant rolls!

 - Parmesan cheese – Because why only add one type of cheese on top when you can have two?

-- Fresh basil leaves – The flecks of green on top make the finished dish pop.
+- Fresh basil leaves – The flecks of green on top make the finished dish pop and also it complements anything tomato-based so well.

 How to make eggplant rollatini

-- Prepare the eggplant.
+Step 1- Prepare the eggplant.
 Slice the eggplant and sprinkle both sides with salt.
 Let it sit for 30 minutes to release excess liquid.
+Once salted, bake them for 10 minutes until tender.

-- Assemble the eggplant rolls.
+Step 3- Assemble the eggplant rolls.
 Add a small spoonful of the cheesy ricotta filling near the end of an eggplant slice.
-Roll it up tightly and place it in the dish.
+Roll it up tightly and place it in a casserole dish.
 Repeat until you run out of eggplant/ricotta.

 - Use noodles instead of eggplant.
 To make lasagna roll-ups instead, swap the eggplant for cooked lasagna noodles.